 You can also sign up for Korean classes at universities in Korea and study for a month or more.
 This’ll help you learn Korean quickly.
 If you’re not sure if you need to learn Korean to live in Korea, then a language exchange like this can help you know for sure.

 There are plenty of language exchange groups on Facebook.
 Chat in Korean and then chat in English.
-Mix with locals and foreigners and develop your own skills as you help others learn your own language.
+Mix with locals and some of the 2,000,000+ Foreigners Living In Korea and develop your own skills as you help others learn your own language.
 These aren’t just for English-Korean exchanges, they often include other languages, too.

 If you can afford it, find someone to give you one-to-one lessons at least once or twice a week.
 This will help people with low confidence to speak in public, people who need a tailored course, and people who like to ask lots of questions as they learn.